elastos/Elastos/Carrier/README.md

 In case that all dependency projects of Carrier, either use **configure** or **cmake** to generate Makefiles, so certain auxilary utilitiy packages must be required on host before any compilation.

-For your convinience, run the following commands directly to install the prerequisite utilities:
+Run the following commands directly to install the prerequisite utilities:

 ```shell
 $ sudo apt-get update